Skip to main content

 A screenshot of the Microsoft Word Info pane with the View Signatures option highlighted.

-For either option, you will be able to see the digital signature details in the Signatures box.
+For any of the above options, you will be able to see the digital signature details in the Signatures pane.

 A screenshot of a Microsoft Word Signature Details box.